Moriadry-zz/interesting_code/README.md

 # interesting_code

-some interesting code about data structure and solutions(mainly from the leetcode) realized by Java, at the very beginning.
+some interesting code about data structures and solutions(mainly from the leetcode) realized by Java, at the very beginning:)